bo-yang/bo-yang.github.io/_posts/2018-12-01-support-high-resolution-in-old-macmini.md

 this means that the 2560x1440 resolution is not a supported(or detected) mode in output HDMI-3.

-There are a lot of [guides](http://ubuntuhandbook.org/index.php/2017/04/custom-screen-resolution-ubuntu-desktop/) to adda custom screen resolution to Ubuntu.
+There are a lot of [guides](http://ubuntuhandbook.org/index.php/2017/04/custom-screen-resolution-ubuntu-desktop/) to add a custom screen resolution to Ubuntu.
 [Some people recommend](https://askubuntu.com/questions/377937/how-to-set-a-custom-resolution) to use command `cvt` to calculate the custom Modeline, however, [the calculation may be wrong without `-r` option for LCD screens](https://wiki.archlinux.org/index.php/xrandr#Adding_undetected_resolutions).

 ~~~console
 bo@bo-Macmini:~$ cvt -r 2560 1440 60